MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 | $Y\otimes Y$ | $\operatorname{CNOT}\_{10}(HS^\dagger\otimes HS^\dagger)$ |

 Here, the `CNOT` operation appears for the following reason.
-Each Pauli measurement that does not include the $\mathbf{1}$ matrix is equivalent up to a unitary to $Z\otimes Z$ by the earlier reasoning.
+Each Pauli measurement that doesn't include the $\mathbf{1}$ matrix is equivalent up to a unitary to $Z\otimes Z$ by the earlier reasoning.
 The eigenvalues of $Z\otimes Z$ only depend on the parity of the qubits that comprise each computational basis vector, and the controlled-not operations serve to compute this parity and store it in the first bit.
-Then once the first bit is measured, one can recover the identity of the resultant half-space, which is equivalent to measuring the Pauli operator.
+Then once the first bit is measured, you can recover the identity of the resultant half-space, which is equivalent to measuring the Pauli operator.

-Also, while it may be tempting to assume that measuring $Z\otimes Z$ is the same as sequentially measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$, this assumption would be false.
+Also, while it can be tempting to assume that measuring $Z\otimes Z$ is the same as sequentially measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$, this assumption would be false.
 The reason is that measuring $Z\otimes Z$ projects the quantum state into either the $+1$ or $-1$ eigenstate of these operators.
 Measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$ projects the quantum state vector first onto a half space of $Z\otimes \mathbb{1}$ and then onto a half space of $\mathbb{1} \otimes Z$.
 As there are four computational basis vectors, performing both measurements reduces the state to a quarter-space and hence reduces it to a single computational basis vector.

 ## Correlations between qubits

-Another way of looking at measuring tensor products of Pauli matrices such as $X\otimes X$ or $Z\otimes Z$ is that these measurements let you look at information stored in the correlations between the two qubits.
+Another way of looking at measuring tensor products of Pauli matrices, such as $X\otimes X$ or $Z\otimes Z$, is that these measurements let you look at information stored in the correlations between the two qubits.
 Measuring $X\otimes 1$ lets you look at information that is locally stored in the first qubit.
 While both types of measurements are equally valuable in quantum computing, the former illuminates the power of quantum computing.
-It reveals that in quantum computing, often the information you wish to learn is not stored in any single qubit but rather stored non-locally in all the qubits at once, and therefore only by looking at it through a joint measurement (e.g. $Z\otimes Z$) does this information become manifest.
+It reveals that in quantum computing, often the information you wish to learn isn't stored in any single qubit but rather stored non-locally in all the qubits at once, and therefore only by looking at it through a joint measurement (e.g. $Z\otimes Z$) does this information become manifest.

 Arbitrary Pauli operators such as $X\otimes Y \otimes Z \otimes \mathbf{1}$ can also be measured.
 All such tensor products of Pauli operators have only two eigenvalues $\pm 1$ and both eigenspaces constitute half-spaces of the entire vector space.